auto import

 metadata {

-name = "example-service"
+name = "payment-service"

 annotations = {

-"kftray.app/enabled" = true
+"kftray.app/enabled" = "true"

-"kftray.app/configs" = "test-9999-http"
+"kftray.app/configs" = "payments-8081-8080"

 }